AnthonyNicholas/SEPT_appt_booker/README.md

 ## Installation ##
 This PHP application will run on PHP 7.0.16-4 and MySQL Server.

-1. Unzip all files into the root directory of public_html.
-This application will not work under a subfolder due to the nature of some redirect implementations.
+1. Unzip all files into any directory under public_html.

 2. Edit config.php with the database username, password and name.
 Ensure the database has been created and appt_booker.sql tables and data imported into